zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

 ## Use the Widget in HTML.

-With our widget now registered with Kendo UI, we can create an HTML element that will become the Cart Menu to display to the user.
+With our widget now registered with Kendo UI, we can create an HTML element that will become the Cart Menu.
 We are basing the Cart Menu on a &lt;ul&gt; element, since it will behave much like a regular Kendo UI Menu widget.

     <ul id="cart-menu"></ul>